hamhut1066/FX-u-like/README.md

 I am not fluent in Ruby, but learning every day, and wish to become more so, through joining your company and learning.

+This can simply be run and installed using bundler.

+`bundle install`

+`bundle exec ruby app.rb`